 S2-01.
 Program knowledge level.
-Learning activities provided by CPE program sponsors for the benefit of CPAs must specify the knowledge level, content, and learning objectives so that potential participants can determine if the learning outcomes are appropriate to their professional competence development needs.
+Learning activities provided by CPE program sponsors for the benefit of CPAs must specify the knowledge level, content, and learning objectives so that potential participants can determine whether the learning outcomes are appropriate to their professional competence development needs, except as provided in Standard 12.
 Knowledge levels consist of basic, intermediate, advanced, update, and overview.